Exoskeleton suit allows construction workers to lift 200 lbs

 “Advanced construction technology,” which wearables fall under, according to the fourth-quarter Commercial Construction Index survey in December by USG Corp. and the U.S. Chamber of Commerce, are used by more than half of contractors.
 That same survey also showed that 78% of contractors believe technology like robotics, automated equipment RFID tagging, and especially wearables, will help improve safety.

-Guardian XO Max should be released commercially and begin shipping in late 2020.
+Guardian XO Max should be released commercially later this year and begin shipping in early 2020.
 It will be offered exclusively through a fee-based robotics-as-a-service model, according to the company.

 This article was originally written by Laurie Cowin and appeared here.